cademirci/jekyll-code-style/README.md

 ## Addition

 There is an update for the code.
 Adjusting soft colors according to the background colors is a good thing, moreover the code itself named after it.
-However even I do not use it on my personal website; I wrote my own code block theme and syntax highlighting for Jekyll pages for myself, it is `ghost-theme.css`.
-I put them into github now.
+However I added another option; I wrote my own code block theme and syntax highlighting for Jekyll pages for myself, it is `ghost-theme.css`.
+I put them here now.
 To use them, do not use `SetCodeColors.js` and `ghostcode-style.css`.
-Instead, the usage is given below.
+Instead, use `putCodeElements.js` and `ghost-theme.css`.
 I algo suggest to use a monospace font `Roboto Mono`, its link is there below, too.

 ```html
 <head>